City Rejects BOS Opposition as Plan Moves Forward

 City ordinances would still apply, and the authority would not override local regulations.

 Ald.
 Shawn Gregory raised concerns about representation, pointing to impacts on a majority-minority ward.
-But the legislation’s sponsor, Turner, is an African American Democrat who has represented Springfield and served majority-minority areas.
+But the legislation’s sponsor, Turner, is an African American Democrat who has represented downtown Springfield and served majority-minority areas for decades on the city council, county board, and now in the state senate.

 Other council members said the disagreement appears to stem from confusion about the proposal.